-Today I’m bringing back a popular post from last year, our Front Porch Privacy Screen, but showing you more detail of the process.
+Today I’m bringing back a popular post, our Front Porch Privacy Screen, but showing you more detail of the process.

-When our neighbours decided to store their garbage bins at the side of their house we had more than just a curb appeal problem.
-Every time we came and went out the front door we were met with an unappealing view of their trash.
+When our neighbours decided to store their garbage bins (and sometimes old tires) at the side of their house, we had more than just a curb appeal problem.
+Every time we came and went out the front door we were met with an unappealing view.

-Even after we installed a new walkway, screen door, painted the front door red, and added flower pots, although it was a big improvement, it still wasn’t enough.
+Even after installing a new walkway, screen door, painting the front door red, and adding flower pots, although it was a big improvement, it still wasn’t enough to detract.

 Here’s what the view looked like from our front door – yuck.